smdabdoub/find-docs/index.rst

-FIND (\ **F**\ low \ **I**\ nvestigation using \ **N**\ -\ **D**\ imensions) is a software package designed to facilitate the visualization and analysis of `Flow Cytometry <http://wikipedia.org/wiki/Flow_cytometry>`_ data for the scientific target audience, as well as providing a target platform for developers to implement their FC-specific algorithms.
+FIND (\ **F**\ low \ **I**\ nvestigation using \ **N**\ -\ **D**\ imensions) is a software package designed to facilitate the visualization and analysis of `Flow Cytometry <http://wikipedia.org/wiki/Flow_cytometry>`_ data for the scientific target audience,

 Contents: